Sanmen County

-Sanmen County (Tai-chow dialect: Sæn-meng Yön; 三门县 (三門縣, Sānmén Xiàn)) is a coastal county under the jurisdiction of Taizhou city/municipality in the east of Zhejiang Province, People's Republic of China.
+Sanmen County (Tai-chow dialect: Sæn-meng Yön; 三门县 (三門縣, Sānmén Xiàn)) is a coastal county under the jurisdiction of the prefecture-level city of Taizhou in the east of Zhejiang Province, China.
 The county's total area is 1072 km2, and has a population of about 400,000 people.
 The county's postal code is 317100.
 The county government is located at 59 Renmin Road, in the town of Haiyou.

-The Sanmen Nuclear Power Station, the first power station to implement a AP1000 pressurized water reactor (PWR), can be found here.
+The Sanmen Nuclear Power Station, the first power station to implement an AP1000 pressurized water reactor (PWR), can be found here.